wormholer/KAP-manual/en/install/check_env.en.md

 ## Environment Check

-There are a couple of requirements for KAP running on Hadoop cluster, hence it is crutial to have a environment check before running KAP.
+There are a couple of requirements for KAP running on Hadoop cluster, hence it is crucial to have a environment check before running KAP.

 ```
 cd $KYLIN_HOME